-Epicurious makes their porchetta with similar classic Italian seasonings, but using a turkey breast, with bacon as the self-basting wrapper.
+Canadian Turkey makes their porchetta with similar classic Italian seasonings, but using a turkey breast and panko breadcrumbs.
 Roulades are typically boned and stuffed.
 Jamie Geller’s recipe features cornbread stuffing, while the Foxes Love Lemons recipe calls for an herb stuffing with apples, kale, and blue cheese.

 Sous vide turkeys

 Are you a high-tech cook who’s looking for an ultra-juicy and tender turkey?
 Consider sous vide cooking, where you immerse food in a vacuum-sealed bag in a circulated water bath while precisely controlling the temperature.